ByteFight-GT/documentation/docs/source/index.rst

 **ByteFight** is a game AI competition hosted by Georgia Tech.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :ref:`documentation-page` section to contribute.

 .. note::